Intermodal vs Truckload Shipments: Powerful Tips to Confidently Choose the Right Delivery for Your Cargo in 2025

 While OTR’s (over-the-road trucking carriers) provide truckload shipments, meaning the merchandise will be moved in a loaded trailer, from origin to destination, or from warehouses to intermodal trains or depots.

-What are the key differences between truckload shipping and intermodal shipping?
+What are the key differences between intermodal vs truckload shipping?

 You’ve probably heard this before, rail is cheaper than truck transport, but when does over-the-road trucking make more sense in a supply chain strategy?